ankur-gupta/async/docs/whydifficult.md

 The difficulty stems from the following reasons.

+!!! tip "Tip"
-*Feel free to skip to the next topic and come back to this page later.*
+    Some of the terms used on this page may not make sense just yet.
+Feel free to skip to the next topic and come back to this page later.

 ### Async programming is *inherently* more complicated
 A *regular program*[^1] has a single[^2]